nikuehn/MixedModels_Biases/docs/index.md

 ## Correlations between Random Effects

-Here, we briefly show that estimating correlations between random effects/residuals can be well estimated from point estimates.
+Here, we investigate the effect of negelcting uncertainty in the valus of the random effects and residuals on the estimation of correlations between these terms for different intensity measures.
 We simulate correlated terms from a bivariate normal distribution, perform a linear mixed-effects regression on each target variable separately, and then calculate the correlation.

 The correlation coefficient is calculated as